OpenDDS/OpenDDS/docs/devguide/introduction.rst

 When publishing a sample via DDS, OpenDDS normally attempts to send the sample to any connected subscribers using the calling thread.
 If the send call blocks, then the sample may be queued for sending on a separate service thread.
-This behavior depends on the QoS policies described in :ref:`quality_of_service--quality-of-service`.
+This behavior depends on the QoS policies described in :ref:`qos`.

 All incoming data in the subscriber is read by a service thread and queued for reading by the application.
 DataReader listeners are called from the service thread.